cagline/cra-template-react-redux-toolkit/README.md

 ## TODOs
 1) Localization
-2) If need , apply MUI component to Counter & Todo features
-3) If need , Keycloak & Authorization (implementation as comments to uncomment)
+2) Keycloak & Authorization (implementation as comments to uncomment), (I creaded another libray to simplyfy this setup, not up to date)
+3) Other ideas realted to Authentication / Authorization ?
+4) Redux Persist